 The buying decisions of need-based customers are influenced by a specific need.
-They’ll enter a store or enter your website knowing exactly what they want, why they want it, make the purchase, and then leave.
+They’ll enter a store or your website knowing exactly what they want and why they want it, make the purchase, and then leave.

 Because they’ve made a decision already, upselling and cross-selling to this segment of your customer base can be challenging, though not impossible.

 1. Greater propensity to buy